BA (Hons) Business Management (CMI accredited)

 - Enterprise Management

-- Managing Personal and Professional Development
+- Managing Personal and Professional Development (overseas direct entrants only)

-Stage three - Optional placement year
+Stage three - optional placement year

 - Issues in Global Business and Strategic Concepts - double module (Through*)